-In July 2021, Commission Delegated Regulation (EU) 2021/2139, of 4 June 2021, supplementing Regulation (EU) 2020/852, establishing the technical screening criteria for the first two environmental objectives in respect of Climate Change mitigation or Climate Change adaptation, was published.
+In July 2021, Commission Delegated Regulation (EU) 2021/2139, of 4 June 2021, supplementing Regulation (EU) 2020/852, establishing the technical screening criteria for the first two environmental objectives in respect of climate change mitigation or climate change adaptation, was published.
 The undertakings subject to the obligation to disclose non-financial information, as envisaged by Law 11/2018, of 28 December, which transposes Directive 2014/95/EU, of the European Parliament and of the Council, will be required to disclose to what extent their activities align with the EU taxonomy provisions.

-addition, Commission Delegated Regulation (EU) 2021/2178, of 6 July 2021, supplementing Regulation (EU) 2020/852, specifies the content and presentation of information to be disclosed by undertakings subject the EU Non-Financial Reporting Directive ("NFRD").
-In this regard, as this is the first year in which this regulation is in force, the key performance indicators (KPIs) (proportion of the turnover, CapEx, OpEx) relating to the activities qualified as eligible economic activities in accordance with the Climate Change mitigation or Climate Change adaptation criteria established in the Regulation will be disclosed.
+In addition, Commission Delegated Regulation (EU) 2021/2178, of 6 July 2021, supplementing Regulation (EU) 2020/852, specifies the content and presentation of information to be disclosed by undertakings subject the EU Non-Financial Reporting Directive ("NFRD").
+In this regard, as this is the first year in which this regulation is in force, the key performance indicators (KPIs) (proportion of the turnover, capital expenditure (CapEx), operating expenditure (OpEx)) relating to the activities qualified as eligible economic activities in accordance with the climate change mitigation or climate change adaptation criteria established in the Regulation will be disclosed.